 Finally in the 1990s, a few individuals began to coalesce around a different model — one based on the music community at large and how all instruments are approached.
-By adapting a similar attitude toward our own whistling, many have discovered much broader possibilities than ordinarily associated with whistling.
+By adapting a similar attitude toward our own whistling, many have discovered much broader possibilities.
 This includes the repertoires of multiple instruments, of different cultures, of different centuries, new music for whistling, and different musical traditions.
-And with persistence, some have achieved convincing results (hear samples).
+And, while not everyone takes to the stage, some have achieved convincing results (hear samples).

 Add to this the fact that human whistling is costless, convenient to practice, and immediately accessible to every human being, and that is why we believe this idea of art-music-oriented-whistling, or artwhistling, is potentially useful for anyone interested in art music; even if used as only a secondary, tertiary, or quaternary musical skill.